-Army Veteran Colin On New Manoeuvres As Our Head Of Facilities
+Army Veteran Colin Joins As New Head Of Facilities

 A soldier who spent more than 30 years as a regular in the British Army has joined us as our head of facilities.